jdfalk/safe-ai-util/.github/instructions/rust-utility.instructions.md

 #### Sed Stream Editor

-Superior Rust implementation of sed with full regex support:
+Superior Rust implementation of sed with full regex support and configuration from `copilot-util-args`:

 ```bash
 # Sed command structure